emarock/mailfix/README.md

 ## Welcome

-Mailfix is a commandline tool for exporting anonymized flow information from mailbox formats.
-The primary intent is to assemble large datasets for statistical and social network analysis.
+Mailfix is a command-line tool for exporting anonymized flow information from email archives.
+The primary intent is to assemble personal datasets for statistical and social network analysis.

 Email flow information is exported in CSV format, with each row consisting of the following fields:

- * id: the identifier for and email message, unique within the mailbox
+ * id: the email message identifier, unique within the mailbox

  * date: the date and time

  * type: the receipient type, either `to` or `cc`

- * sender: the sender
+ * sender: the anonymized sender

- * receiver: the receiver
+ * receiver: the anonymized receiver

 ### Supported formats